Kaffir lime: Names

 The micrantha, a similar citrus fruit native to the Philippines that is ancestral to several hybrid limes, such as the Key lime and Persian lime, may represent the same species as C. hystrix, but the genomic characterization of the kaffir lime has not been performed in sufficient detail to allow a definitive conclusion.

 South Africa

-In South Africa, the Arabic kafir was adopted by White colonialists as "kaffir," an ethnic slur for black African people.
-Consequently, some authors favour switching from "kaffir lime" to "makrut lime," a less well-known name, while in South Africa, it is usually referred to as "Thai lime."
+In South Africa, the Arabic kafir was adopted by White colonialists as "kaffir", an ethnic slur for Black Africans.
+Consequently, some authors favour "makrut lime", a less known name.
+In South Africa, it is usually referred to as "Thai lime".